 Be careful selecting your first job because you should be committed to your new position for at least one year before considering another employer.
 The learning curve for your new profession will be intense, so staying in one place for at least a year will get you to a point where you can begin to feel competent in your new setting.
 Leaving your first job too soon can cause your second position to be just as jarring as the first.

-If you would like to be placed in a Nurse Practitioner position with excellent pay and benefits, contact Desert Medical Careers at (602) 468-6300.
+If you would like to be placed in a Nurse Practitioner position with excellent pay and benefits, please fill out the form below or call us at 602-468-6300.

 Patient Loads Vary Greatly.
 Find Out What Yours Will Be.

 Ask these questions when you are being interviewed: